The best tips for growing acorn squash and other other winter squash when vegetable gardening.

 My mom always brushed on some melted butter and added a lump of brown sugar to the squash before baking.

 Substitute cooked and mashed winter squash, freshly prepared or from the freezer, for pumpkin in your favorite recipe for pie filling.

 Acorn squash can also be used to replace the main ingredients, rutabagas and apples in the delicious dishes, Spiced Rutabagas and Apple Pie.

 Use 1-1/3 cups of squash, omit the applesauce, and increase the granulated sugar, depending upon your taste or preference.

-Growing acorn squash does not store properly unless they are vine-ripened.
+Acorn squash does not store properly unless they are vine-ripened.